2018 Cleveland Health IT Summit - Agenda

 Telehealth / Patient Engagement

-Health has gone digital.
-It is an undeniable fact of today's healthcare landscape that the emergence of eHealth initiatives has driven better care and shown true value to provider organizations.
+Health and the patient experience has gone digital.
+It is an undeniable fact of today's healthcare landscape that the emergence of eHealth initiatives has driven better care, showing true value to provider organizations.
+According to a 2017 HIMSS Analytics survey, telemedicine has risen to an adoption rate of 71 percent, up from approximately 54 percent in a 2014 survey, and that number promises to rise even further as providers continue to see immense value in these efforts.

-Lori Posk MD, Medical Director - MyChart, Cleveland Clinic
+Lori Posk, Medical Director - MyChart, Cleveland Clinic

 This presentation will describe how Northwell Health – a provider network with 18 hospitals and 13,000 providers – is participating in NYS’ Delivery System Reform Incentive Payment (DSRIP) program.
 Through the program, Northwell is accelerating its transition to value-based payment, and transforming care to better serve the Medicaid population.